bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-01-contribute.md

 **Discussion**

-Most Bitcoin Core related discussion happens in the following IRC channels on irc.freenode.net:
+Most Bitcoin Core related discussion happens in the following IRC channels on irc.libera.chat:

 - [#bitcoin-core-dev] - Main discussion
-- [#bitcoin-builds] - Build system and release discussion
+- [#bitcoin-core-builds] - Build system and release discussion
-- [##bitcoin-core-gui] - Graphical User Interface discussion
+- [#bitcoin-core-gui] - Graphical User Interface discussion

 There is also a mailing list for Bitcoin protocol discussion [bitcoin-dev][].